Florence + The Machine take ailing Foo Fighters' Glastonbury slot

-LONDON Florence + The Machine will take the main opening night slot at Glastonbury after the Foo Fighters canceled their European tour because lead singer Dave Grohl broke his leg, the festival said on Wednesday.
+LONDON, June 17 Florence + The Machine will take the main opening night slot at Glastonbury after the Foo Fighters cancelled their European tour because lead singer Dave Grohl broke his leg, the festival said on Wednesday.

 "We're very pleased to announce that Florence + The Machine will play the Friday night Pyramid headline slot, which Foo Fighters were forced to withdraw from yesterday," the popular British festival announced on its website.